PouyaREZ/AI_Lunar_Lander/readme.txt

 original LunarLander module in OpenAI's gym package.

 # Usage
-The following command line argument should work for any python function list above and the hyperparameter could be change inside each python file (no access to hyperparameter with command line argument).
+The following command line argument should work for any python function listed above and the hyperparameter could be changed inside each python file.
 The model was developed in Python 3.7.1.
 $ python heuristic.py